olohmann/azure-hands-on-labs/labs/08_testing/testing.md

 That is it for the moment.
 You now have a functional local environment.

-## Preparation - Azure DevOps Pipelines
+## Exercise 1.1: Update the Pre-Configured Azure DevOps Project

 In its current state, the pipeline does not yet know the specific configuration details needed to actually deploy to your Azure subsription.
 We will fix this now.

 1. Go to the [Azure DevOps Start Page](https://azure.microsoft.com/en-us/services/devops/) and sign in with your provided username and password.

-1. You should see your assigned pre-configured project, e.g. 'Lab1User030'.
+1. You should see your assigned pre-configured project, e.g. *Lab1User030*.
     ![AzDevOps](./media/01-az-devops.png)

-1. Select 'Releases' in the 'Pipelines' tab.
+1. Select *Releases* in the *Pipelines* tab.

     ![AzDevOps](./media/02-az-devops.png)